fnburger/MeltdownMayhem/README.md

 # MeltdownMayhem
-Small video game project
+Small video game project using Unity version 2021.3.19f1 LTS.

 ## Project structure
 The following lines show where assets are located in the project ("Type" --> "Folder").
 Please use this structure to keep the project organized.
 Feel free to create Sub-folders when needed.

 - Levels --> /Assets/Scenes
-- Textures --> /Assets/Surfaces/ (create a folder here for each asset group containing the Albedo, Normals, etc.)
+- Textures --> /Assets/Resources/Multimedia_image (create a folder here for each asset group containing the Albedo, Normals, etc.)
-- Meshes --> /Assets/Models
+- Meshes --> /Assets/Resources/Models
-- Materials --> /Assets/Materials
+- Materials --> /Assets/Resources/Materials
 - Scripts --> /Assets/Scripts
+- Assets from the Unity store --> /Assets/External

 ## Git branches
 **Never push to the "master" branch.** Always create your own branch from the "develop" branch first starting to develop a new feature.